SQM (Smart Queue Management)

 • Check the Enable box

-• Set the Interface name to your wide area network (WAN) link.
-Interfaces are listed in the dropdown, or check Network → Interfaces to find the WAN port.
+• Set the Interface to your internet (WAN) link in the dropdown.
+Check Network → Interfaces if you need to determine your WAN port.

 • Set the Download and Upload speeds to 90% of what you measured in Preparation